bjt-user/Linux/inkscape.md

 **No stroke**: If you go to the `fill and stroke menu` with <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>f</kbd> and select the `stroke` pane\
 you can click on the X-symbol (`no paint`) to not use any stroke at all.

+#### text box

+Hit <kbd>t</kbd> or click on the "text tool" symbol on the left panel.

+Draw a rectange with the left mouse button.\
+Insert your text.\
+Then hit <kbd>Enter</kbd> (maybe twice) to leave the "text tool".

+Adjust font size:\
+Right click -> "text and font"

+#### snapping

+In the upper right corner there is a button called "snapping".

+Click it to activate snapping objects to the grid.

+#### center object

+Select your object with left mouse.

+Object -> Align and Distribute (or ctrl + shift + a) \
+Under "Align" you can center your object in different ways.

 #### export to png